 If you can relate to any of these problems in your office, then your organization probably suffers from a lack of social capital and to fix the problems that come with it, you need to fully understand what is social capital exactly, what role does it play within a business organization and how to efficiently raise it.

 Social Capital: The Way To Distribute Trust in Organizations

 Capital, in every respect of the word, is an essential part of the development of any organization.
-There are five basic types of capital which matter the most for any financial structure aiming to make a profit: financial, manufactured, human, natural and social.
+There are five basic types of capital that matter the most for any financial structure aiming to make a profit: financial, manufactured, human, natural, and social.